damncabbage/railsless-active_record/README.md

 Run `rake db:generate:config` to generate a `config/database.yml` to fill in.

-If you don't, it will fall back to parsing `ENV['DATABASE_URL']`.
-If that isn't provided, this gem will explode.
+If you don't, it will fall back to parsing `ENV['DATABASE_URL']` (eg. `sqlite3:///db/development.sqlite3`).
+If that isn't provided, this gem will raise an error.

 ## Usage